 Several achievements and improvements have occurred for King University under Roberts’ leadership.
 King was approved as a SACSCOC Level V institution with its first doctoral degree, the Doctor of Nursing Practice (DNP) in 2014.
 For the institution’s interim accreditation report, King secured the successful completion of SACSCOC on-site committee reviews of instructional locations in Knoxville, TN, and Big Stone Gap, VA with no referrals.
 Currently, King University continues the investment and development of over 30 articulation agreements and partnerships with community colleges and institutions throughout Tennessee and Virginia.
 Most importantly, faculty development opportunities have grown to support King’s commitment to the integration of faith and learning as inscribed in the institution’s motto Ecclesiae et Litteris (For the Church and Learning).

 Roberts’ current research interests include social cognitive theory and self-efficacy as they relate to instructor performance and demands in a quickly changing higher educational landscape.
 He has published and presented papers on teacher efficacy and linguistic/social distance theory.
 Roberts’ scholarship is both broad and focused: He has studied the work of Russian psychologist, Lev Vygotsky, under renowned scholar Michael Cole (UC Davis), and playwriting under Edward Albee at the University of Houston.

-Roberts serves as an at-large member of the Administrative Council at Mountain View United Methodist Church in Kingsport, TN where he is also a lead musician in the praise band.
-Roberts and his wife, Jessie, have two girls, Lucy and Emma, ages 8 and 4.
+Roberts serves as the Chair of the Administrative Council at Mountain View United Methodist Church in Kingsport, TN where he is also a lead musician in the praise band.
+Roberts and his wife, Jessie, have two daughters, Lucy and Emma, and one son, Jack.
 They enjoy hiking and singing loudly in the car.